vatesfr/xen-orchestra/docs/docs/manage_infrastructure.md

 ### VMs

-By default, this view groups all **running VMs** on your connected server:
+By default, this view groups all **running VMs** on your connected server and everyday administration tasks:

 ![](./assets/xo5homevms.png)